OlehYashchuk/datasciencecoursera/README.md

 subject_test - subject who performed the activity

 activity_labels - activity names
-features - List of all features
+features - list of all features

 ## Step 1.
 Merges the training data set and the test data set to create one data set